Are you looking for a toy gun for your kid to help curb their obsession with pointing objects at people and pretending to shoot?

 The Best Toy Guns of 2023

 These are our favorite toy guns that actually look like toys.

 Kidzlane Infrared Laser Tag

 If your family frequently hosts your kids’ friends, you’re probably always on the lookout for entertaining games.
 This toy gun comes in a pack of four to make sure your child’s friends can play too.

-This nerf gun will have your kids playing for hours.
-The chamber holds six nerf darts, and they fire one after another, automatically.
+This Nerf gun will have your kids playing for hours.
+The chamber holds six Nerf darts, which automatically fire one after another.
 When the darts are gone, the child flips open the chamber and re-loads — no buttons or latches to struggle with during battle.

 Best Water Gun

-This toy gun is the classic water gun we all played with as kids.
-They come in a pack of two, great for parents with two kids or for friends to play together.
+This toy gun is the classic water gun, like the ones we all played with as kids.
+They come in a pack of two, which is great for parents with two kids or for friends to play together.